Replit vs Base44: The complete comparison guide

 Base44

-Base44 provides a graphical development environment synthesized for no-code creators.
+Base44 provides a graphical development environment designed for no-code creators.

 This editor is friendly for beginners and non-technical users who want to prototype internal tools or client dashboards, but lacks debugging or version control features.